The Ultimate Busan Food Guide For Your Gastronomic Pleasure

 Find the right Name

 Often, the English name of the restaurant does not match the Korean name.
 Plus, there are too many similar names and copycats.
-Some restaurants only have one establishment.
-Still, your search will generate multiple results (major frustration!).
+Although some restaurants only have one establishment, your search will generate multiple results (major frustration!).
 Copy and paste the Korean name I included in a parenthesis, and double-check the address.